-The buyer must check incoming goods on arrival to ensure that the delivery meets the contract and that there are no obvious defects or damage to the units (e.g. caused in transport).If there are grounds for complaints or queries, the supplier must be notified without delay.
+The buyer must check incoming goods on arrival to ensure that the delivery meets the contract and that there are no obvious defects or damage to the units (e.g. caused in transport).
+If there are grounds for complaints or queries, the supplier must be notified without delay.

 Labels and cork pads on glazing units must be removed no later than two weeks after receipt of the goods.
-All corner protectors, for the quality control conducted one or twice annually in the companies by an imppartial body.
+All corner protectors, protective foil or other protective packaging must remain in place and only be removed when the units are fitted.